UpCloudLtd/terraform-provider-upcloud/docs/resources/managed_database_mysql.md

 - `max_allowed_packet` (Number) Size of the largest message in bytes that can be received by the server.
 Default is `67108864` (64M)
 - `max_heap_table_size` (Number) Limits the size of internal in-memory tables.
 Also set `tmp_table_size`.
 Default is `16777216` (16M)
 - `migration` (Block List, Max: 1) Migrate data from existing server (see [below for nested schema](#nestedblock--properties--migration))
+- `net_buffer_length` (Number) Start sizes of connection buffer and result buffer.
+Default is 16384 (16K).
+Changing this parameter will lead to a restart of the MySQL service.
 - `net_read_timeout` (Number) The number of seconds to wait for more data from a connection before aborting the read.
 - `net_write_timeout` (Number) The number of seconds to wait for a block to be written to a connection before aborting the write.
 - `public_access` (Boolean) Public access allows connections to your Managed Database services via the public internet.